In this guide, I’ll show you how to use the AD Bulk updater tool to reset the password for multiple Active Directory users.

 Now add the usernames to Column A and the password to Column B.

 For this demo, I’m going to reset the password for all the users in my Accounting OU (258 user accounts).
 Here is a screenshot of my CSV file.

-The passwords are crazy I know, I used an online tool to generate a bunch of random passwords.
+I used an online tool to generate a bunch of random passwords.
 That is it for setting up the CSV.
 Easy stuff!
 Move to step 2.

 Step 2: Run the Bulk updater tool

 With the Bulk Updater tool open select the CSV file, make sure “Update users” is selected, and click run.